Partnerships

 In collaboration with DSG, Julia conducts the workshops as part of the Arctic Youth Futures for Solar Geoengineering project, which aims to explore and analyze Arctic youth’s attitudes and perceptions toward SRM.
 The project also seeks to facilitate the co-creation of Arctic youth’s own SRM futures.

 Dr. Kate Ricke is an Associate Professor and the Edward A. Frieman Endowed Presidential Chair in Climate Sustainability at University of California San Diego.
 She is an interdisciplinary climate scientist who combines methods from the physical climate sciences, including Earth System Modeling and analysis of environmental observations, with methods from decision theory and risk analysis.
 Her work focuses on a range of climate policy topics, including climate geoengineering and international human migration pressures of climate change.
-Dr. Ricke is collaborating with DSG and TERI to assemble a workshop in India on scenario development in late 2023.
+Dr. Ricke collaborated with DSG and TERI to assemble a workshop in India on scenario development.